Darsh-A/Quick-Tabs/README.md

 - **Right-Click Menu Integration**:
   - Open links in Quick Tabs directly from the context menu
   - Convert existing tabs to Quick Tabs via right-click options
+- **Drag-and-Drop Links**:
+  - Drag any link onto the Quick Tabs taskbar to open it in a new Quick Tab.
+The taskbar dynamically appears when a link is dragged over the window, even if no Quick Tabs are open.
+- **Renamable Titles**:
+  - Double-click on a Quick Tab's title to customize its name.
+Renamed titles persist and are not overwritten by page changes.
+- **Zen Command Palette Integration**:
+  - Access Quick Tabs commands (e.g., close all, minimize all, expand/minimize specific tabs) directly from the [Zen Command Palette](https://github.com/BibekBhusal0/zen-custom-js).
 - **Quick Search Integration (Coming Soon)**:
   - Open the Quick Search result in a Quick Tab